fabiofabrizi/pands-project/README.md

-<b>Sepal Relationship</b>
+**Sepal Relationship**

 <img src="Data Visualisation/sepal_length_width.png" alt="Sepal length and width">

-From looking at the scatterplot in the 'Data Visualisation' folder (sepal_length_width.png) we can determine the following:
+From looking at the scatterplot above (sepal_length_width.png) it can be observed:
-'Iris Setosa' has larger sepal widths but smaller sepal lengths 'Iris Virginica' has larger sepal lengths but smaller sepal widths 'Iris Versicolor' is somewhere inbetween the two species in terms of sepal length and width.
+- 'Iris Setosa' has larger sepal widths but smaller sepal lengths
+- 'Iris Virginica' has larger sepal lengths but smaller sepal widths
+- 'Iris Versicolor' is somewhere inbetween the two species in terms of sepal length and width.

-<b>Petal Relationship</b>
+**Petal Relationship**

 <img src="Data Visualisation/petal_length_width.png" alt="Petal length and width">

-From looking at the scatterplot in the 'Data Visualisation' folder (petal_length_width.png) we can determine the following:
+From looking at the scatterplot above (petal_length_width.png) it can be observed:
-'Iris Setosa' has smaller petal lengths and widths than the other two species 'Iris Virginica' has the largest petal lengths and widths of all three species 'Iris Versicolor' is once again inbetween the two species in terms of petal lengths and widths
+- 'Iris Setosa' has smaller petal lengths and widths than the other two species
+- 'Iris Virginica' has the largest petal lengths and widths of all three species
+- 'Iris Versicolor' is once again inbetween the two species in terms of petal lengths and widths

-<b>Sepal and Petal Relationships</b>
+**Sepal and Petal Relationships**

 <img src="Data Visualisation/petal_sepal_length.png" alt="Petal and Sepal length">